jj15asmr/piggybank/README.md

 Piggybank is set up to make an API request twice per week (Tuesdays and Fridays) for this pricing data which is then stored in the database.

-When you copy-and-paste your list of domains into the box, it is then parsed to extract the [TLD](https://www.cloudflare.com/learning/dns/top-level-domain/) (top-level domain or it's "extension") from each indvidual domain name which is then finally used to calculate the total registration and renewal costs using the stored pricing data.
+When you copy-and-paste your list of domains into the box, it is then parsed to extract the [TLD](https://www.cloudflare.com/learning/dns/top-level-domain/) (top-level domain or its "extension") from each individual domain name which is then finally used to calculate the total registration and renewal costs using the stored pricing data.

-*Please note that because registration and renewal prices for domains can and will fluculate over time due to registry changes or special offers, the calculated costs should be seen more as an estimation or "ballpark" figure to help you budget your domains.*
+*Please note that because registration and renewal prices for domains can and will fluctuate over time due to registry changes or special offers, the calculated costs should be seen more as an estimation or "ballpark" figure to help you budget your domains.*

 ## Installation

-You can setup and run Piggybank yourself by following the below instructions:
+You can set up and run Piggybank yourself by following the below instructions:

 1. Download (and extract) or clone Piggybank's repository to your local machine or server.